yanomateus/loan-calculator/README.rst

 Loan Calculator
 ===============

-Sane Elementary Financial Mathematics for Loans.
+Elementary Financial Mathematics for Loans.

+This library provides implementation of basic elementary financial mathematics routines which are usually necessary when dealing with loan operations.